 1st Day: Rhuys Peninsular

-The seafood offered by the locals had a large selection, such as oysters, shrimp, mussels, clams, crabs, periwinkles, and whelks.
-In addition to the seafood, local people could also buy other daily products such as clothes and bags.
+The locals offered a wide array of seafood, including oysters, shrimp, mussels, clams, crabs, periwinkles, and whelks.
+Apart from the seafood, you could also find other daily essentials like clothes and bags in the local markets.

 Cliff walking at Saint-Gildas